loopbackio/loopback-connector-rest/README.md

   </tbody>
 </table>

-To use custom methods, configure the REST connector with the `operations` property, which is an array of objects, each of which can have `template` and `functions` properties.
+To use custom methods, configure the REST connector with the `operations` property, which is an array of objects, each of which can have these properties:

-The `template` property defines the API structure while the `functions` property defines JavaScript methods that accept the list of parameter names.
+- `template` defines the API structure.
+- `functions` defines JavaScript methods that accept the specified list of parameter names.

 ```javascript
 var loopback = require("loopback");